Larson, North Dakota

 Larson is a former city and current census-designated place in Burke County, North Dakota, United States.
 The population was 9 at the 2020 census.

+History

-Larson was founded in 1907.
+Larson was founded in 1907, located in the Northeast quarter of Section 3 in Keller Township.
 Both this town and nearby Columbus were named for Columbus Larson, an early postmaster who served the area.
+In 1914, located just south of the town, there were two grain elevators located on a siding of the Great Northern Railway.
+The early success of the community was due to its location along the railroad right-of-way providing goods and services to the settlers of Keller Township located east, south and west of town, and also settlers in Forthun Township located to the north.
+The town was especially important to farmers by providing cost-effective transportation of agricultural products to major markets.
+The Soo Line railroad ran an east-to-west beeline one-half mile north of the Keller-Forthun township border, but there were no elevators or other businesses along their right-of-way at the time.

 The city government of Larson was dissolved in 2003.
 Even though it is now an unincorporated community, it was declared a census-designated place as part of the U.S. Census Bureau's Participant Statistical Areas Program on March 31, 2010.
 As a result, it was included in the 2010 census.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.4 sqmi, all land.